In presidential campaign ads, political science meets excess

 Yet another says Romney would effectively deny many women crucial cancer screenings by proposing cuts to Planned Parenthood.
 The very next ad calls Obama an extremist on abortion who supports leaving babies "out to die."

-Ohio is being inundated with such dueling ads in the final days before Tuesday's presidential election, as Obama and Romney both look to the state's 18 electoral votes as a crucial step toward the 270 electoral votes needed to win the White House.
+Ohio is being inundated with such dueling ads in the final days before the November 6 presidential election, as Obama and Romney both look to the state's 18 electoral votes as a crucial step toward the 270 electoral votes needed to win the White House.

 The presidential race is now a fight in eight or so politically divided "swing" states, but nowhere more so than Ohio.
 Amid the chaos of the campaign's closing days, the state has become an arena for credibility-stretching banter, and a testing center for the growing science of political advertising.

-New research predicts that total spending in this election could reach $6 billion, making it the most expensive in U.S. history.
-The campaigns and free-spending independent groups have poured close to $1 billion into political ads - many of those ads directed at Ohio - and have given analysts a high-profile chance to examine some simmering questions about such ads.
+The most expensive campaign in U.S. history (nearly $2 billion) and the free-spending independent groups that have poured more than $200 million into political ads - many of them directed at Ohio - have given analysts a high-profile chance to examine some simmering questions about such ads.

 Among them: How many ads is too many, before viewers tune them out?
 And what do campaign ads lead voters to do, exactly?